albion2000/tools-jpeg2pdf/README.md

 When a file is reported corrupted, it does not mean that it is lost.
 Try to open it in your favorite image sw and save it back (using the best quality, in order to reduce compression losses).
 It is often enough.
 If you can't open it, try to open it with other image tools.
 Not all handle file corruption the same way.

+## check_pdfs.py

+Read the installation_instructions.txt

+Copy 'check_pdfs.py' to the root directory of your file tree.

+It recursively parses sub directories for .pdf files

+Each '*' shows that one more file was parsed

+Some false positive are possible.

 ## scandir2pdf.py